-In 2022 a pilot was started and several prestudies performed.
-The pilot is located in the city of Tampere, and collects data from different traffic light providers and different controller models in C-Roads compliant format to a central Tampere node.
-In 2023, an Interchange will be deployed, which will connect the Tampere node to the other NordicWay ecosystems and make the data accessible to other C-Roads member states.
+In 2023 several pilots and studies were performed.
+The main C-ITS pilot was located in the city of Tampere and collects data from different traffic light providers and different controller models in C-Roads compliant format to a central Tampere node.
+In Tampere, data from different traffic controller models from the various traffic light controller providers in the city are made available as SPAT/MAP data to the Tampere Node.
+In total 20 signalised intersections provide real-time data to the Tampere Node.

+In 2023, an Interchange was deployed, connecting the Tampere node to the other NordicWay ecosystems and make the data accessible to other C-Roads member states.